michaelgrosner/tribeca/etc/README.md

 Used on install to initialize `./K.sh` file, feel free to add your own hardcoded arguments to your own `./K.sh` file after install.

 ### K-stunnel.conf
-To run GDAX FIX API encrypted under SSL, this configuration file will be used to launch [stunnel](https://www.stunnel.org/index.html); no need to edit.
+Used to launch [stunnel](https://www.stunnel.org/index.html) to run GDAX FIX API encrypted under SSL; no need to edit.

-### K-bomb.gzip
-Used by `--whitelist` argument to attempt to crash UI clients from alien IPs not whitelisted.

 ### without_mysql.m4.patch
 Used against libquickfix sources by `make dist`; no need to edit.

+### K-bomb.gzip
+Used by `--whitelist` argument to attempt to crash UI clients from alien IPs not whitelisted; no need to open.